Verifiable Quantum Advantage without Structure: Error Correcting Codes.

 \item For all $j\in [n-1]$, $\Pr_{\vx\sample C_\secpar}[\hw(\vx)=n-j]\leq \left(\frac{n}{|\Sigma|}\right)^{j}$. \end{enumerate} \end{lemma} Our instantiation of $C_\secpar$ is just folded Reed-Solomon codes with an appropriate parameter setting. \Cref{item:list_recovery} is a direct consequence of the list recoverability of folded Reed-Solomon codes in a certain parameter regime \cite{GR08,RudraThesis}.
-For proving \Cref{item:dual_decode}, we first remark that the dual of folded Reed-Solomon codes is folded \emph{generalized} Reed-Solomon codes, which have efficient list decoding algorithm~\cite{GS99}.
+For proving \Cref{item:dual_decode}, we first remark that the duals of folded Reed-Solomon codes are folded \emph{generalized} Reed-Solomon codes, which have efficient list decoding algorithms~\cite{GS99}.
 Then, we prove that the list decoding algorithm returns a unique decoding result when the error comes from the distribution $\dist^n$. \Cref{item:hw} follows from a simple combinatorial argument.
-The proof of \Cref{lem:good_codes} is given in \Cref{sec:construction_code}.
+The proof of \Cref{lem:good_codes} is given in \Cref{sec:construction_code}. \begin{remark} Folded Reed-Solomon codes are the only instantiation of $C_\lambda$ which we are aware of.
+Especially, we are not aware of any other codes that satisfy list-recoverability with appropriate parameters for our purpose. \end{remark}